wmalab/DiffGR/README.md

 # Installation

-The source code can be performed under R language version 4.0.2 with the installation of packages HiCcompare, hicrep，HiCseg and R.utils.
+The source code can be performed under R language version 4.0.2 with the installation of packages HiCcompare, HiCseg and R.utils.